 Even if you have never lived in America, you will nonetheless likely have a strong image of the country in your mind.
 This comes from movies and television of course, which have done a sterling job of delivering everything from America’s metropolises to its great plains to the imagination of the world, but also through its long history of photography.
 Via this medium we have been given visions of its landscapes and its street life, but also of its details: the food its citizens eat, and the hotel rooms they might sleep in.

-Similarly affected by the pull of America in his youth, Mark Power has just released the first of what will become a five-volume set of photobooks documenting scenes that he has captured in the country since 2012.
+The latest contribution to this photographic history comes from Magnum Photos’ Mark Power, who next month will publish the first of what will become a five-volume set of photobooks documenting scenes that he has captured in the country since 2012.
 Describing the influence America has had on him since childhood, Power writes in the book:

 “For as long as I can remember I’ve wanted to explore America, an ambition fuelled by a legion of TV shows that crossed the Atlantic in the 1960s.
 As a young and impressionable child I devoured The Man from Uncle and The Fugitive, but it was the westerns, evoking a landscape altogether removed from the congested English suburbs surrounding me, that I loved most: Bonanza, High Chaparral, The Virginian and in particular Casey Jones, the adventures of a middle-aged railroad driver putting the world to rights.”

 The opportunity to do a big project in the US first came about when Power was invited to join Postcards from America, an idea generated by a group of photographers in Magnum.
 “The idea was to travel and work together and explore new ways of funding serious documentary work,” he explains via email.
 “It was an exciting time; we did pop-up shows and produced a number of different publications, all of which raised a little money to allow us to continue.
 We had a lot of fun along the way too.